All-Hands-AI/OpenHands/agenthub/micro/manager/prompt.md

 select one of the delegates below to move towards accomplishing the task, and you MUST provide the correct inputs for the delegate you select.

+Note: the delegated agent either returns "finish" or "reject".
+- If the action is "finish", but the full task is not done yet, you should continue to delegate to one of the agents below to until the full task is finished.
+- If the action is "reject", it means the delegated agent is not capable of the task you send to.
+You should either consider whether the inputs are accurate enough, and whether another delegate would be able to solve the task, OR call the `reject` action.

 ## Agents
 {% for name, details in delegates.items() %}
 ### {{ name }}